oloed/webactors/README.md

 ## Actors

-Most of the following functions in this section must be called from the context of an actor; the individual exceptions to this rule are:
+Most of the following functions in this section must be called by an actor; the individual exceptions to this rule are:

   * `WebActors.spawn`
   * `WebActors.send`